dockur/windows/readme.md

 * ### How do I perform a manual installation?

-  It's best to use the automatic installation, as it optimizes various settings to give you maximum performance and prevent common issues.
+  It's best to use the automatic installation, as it prevents common issues that occur when running Windows inside a virtualized environment and optimizes various settings to give you maximum performance.

   However, if you insist on performing the installation manually, add the following environment variable to your compose file: